fyngyrz/aa_macro/users-guide.md

 	[style lwrap ([b]) ]
 	[dlist style=lwrap,myList] = "(joe) (mary) (leroy) (luna) (betty) "

-If parms=PRE is supplied, then the list element is prefixed with PRE.
+If parms=PRE is supplied, then the list element is prefixed with PRE:

+    PRE a PRE b PRE c

-If posts=PST is supplied, then the list element is postfixed with PST.
+If posts=PST is supplied, then the list element is postfixed with PST:

+    a PST b PST c PST

+If inter=INT is supplied, then the list elements are interspersed with TXT:

+    a INT b INT c

 **\[e listName,indexN\]**  'e' for element of list
 This outputs one list item selected by indexN: